timsutton/punic/README.markdown

 The current roadmap for Punic is as follows (in rough order of priority):

+- [X] Allow specification of default platforms and configurations in new style config file (`punic.yaml`)
 - [X] `copy-frameworks` subcommand.
 - [X] `fetch` subcommand
+- [X] Replace `bootstrap` with a better `build`
+- [X] Support `Cartfile.private` functionality
+- [X] Support branch style Cartfile specifications.
+- [X] Support specifying target dependencies at command line.
+Building only.
 - [ ] Add a `migrate` subcommand that can migrate Cartfiles to the punic.yaml.
 - [ ] Add a `table-of-contents` subcommand that will produce a filtered list of all projects, schemes etc of all dependencies.
 This TOC could then be used inside punic.yaml as a whitelist or blacklist.
 This will allow us to do things like skip frameworks that should not be built.
-- [ ] Include full Cartfile (.private) functional in punic.yaml
-- [ ] Provide carthage compatibility mode and break punic command line compatibility.
-For example 'bootstrap' should be renamed 'update' (and update becomes something else).
 - [ ] Reliability.
 Punic needs to be tested against as many other Cartfiles as possible and needs to reliably produce the same build order
+- [ ] Replace Cartfiles (including .private) with Punic.yaml.
+Need to support Cartfiles and punic.yaml concurrently.
 - [ ] Run on travis
 - [ ] Support `build` subcommand's `--no-skip-current` switch
-- [X] Support `Cartfile.private` functionality
 - [ ] Support specifying target dependencies at command line.
 Full resolve/fetch
 - [ ] Unit test Resolver
-- [X] Allow specification of default platforms and configurations in new style config file (`punic.yaml`)
-- [X] Support branch style Cartfile specifications.
-- [X] Support specifying target dependencies at command line.
-Building only.

 ## Differences between Punic & Carthage

+Importantly: `carthage bootstrap` has been replaced by `punic build`.
+See the [FAQ](#where-did-the-bootstrap-command-go) for more information.

 Aside from differences of implementation one of the fundamental differences is that Carthage always runs `xcodebuild clean` before building dependencies.
 Punic deliberately does not perform this clean step and provides an explicit `punic clean` command.
 The goal of this is to not force collaborators to sit through long clean builds when very little has changed.
 This can provide dramatic speed ups to a users workflow (during testing builds that can take Carthage 20-25 minutes to build on top-end hardware take less than a minute to do a 'dirty' build.)

 Punic only supports "github" style dependency specifications and does not support the use of branch names in version specifications.

+For more detailed information see the [Punic documentation](https://github.com/schwa/punic/blob/master/documentation/Notes.markdown).

 ## Frequently Answer Questions